plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-09-08-day-6-local-global-connected…-oh-my.md

 ![Component layer has a diamond icon](/assets/i/post-bofa-component-layer.png)

-If I click on the “Assets” tab at the top of the right sidebar, I can now see my component.
+If I click on the “Assets” tab at the top of the left sidebar, I can now see my component.

 ![Selecting the assets layer](/assets/i/post-bofa-assets.png)

 Now I’m ready to place a couple of instances.
-I’m going to place them on my Digital Products page, right on top of the screenshot so I can see how it would look.
+I’m going to place them on my Digital Products page, right on top of my screenshots so I can see how my new standardized approach will look in context.
+This is me trying on a new shirt and looking at it in the mirror to make sure it works.

 ![Dragging and dropping component instance on to screenshot](/assets/i/post-bofa-place-component-instance.gif)